jazio/europa-demo/README.md

 This will run `composer update` in all three sites.

-To export configuration on one site, "Site B" in this instance, run:
+To export configuration on one site, "Site AGRI" in this instance, run:

 ```
 docker-compose exec web ./site-agri/vendor/bin/drush cex